TaitoUnited/taito-cli/docs/docs/04-usage.md

 #### Multiple organizations

 If you work for multiple organizations, you may define organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
 You can use these setting with the `-o` option when you execute a command outside a project directory, for example `taito -o ORGANIZATION open intra`.
-The `-o` option is most useful combined with the `project create` command as it will tell Taito CLI to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create: full-stack-template`.
+The `-o` option is most useful combined with the `project create` command as it will tell Taito CLI to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create full-stack-template`.

 #### Project references